virgil698/IdeaSphere/README-EN.md

 Default access address: `http://localhost:5000`

+# 🎯 Usage Instructions

+## 1. Installation Wizard

+On your first visit to the forum, you'll automatically enter the installation wizard page (`/install`).
+Follow the prompts to complete the installation.

+## 2. User Registration and Login

+Users can register for a new account via the `/register` page.
+After registration, use the `/login` page to log in.

+## 3. Posting and Commenting

+After logging in, users can access the `/post` page to create new posts.
+On the post details page (`/view_post`), users can post comments.

+## 4. Admin Backend

+Administrators can manage users, posts, and comments via the `/admin` page.

 # ⬆️ Contributing

 We welcome your participation in IdeaSphere's development.
 Follow these steps to submit your contributions: